ibm-cloud-docs/hlf-support/howto/console-deploy-k8-firewall.md

 The platform recommends that you use the `skopeo` utility to download and copy your images to your local container registry. [skopeo](https://www.redhat.com/en/blog/skopeo-10-released){: external} is a tool for moving container images between different types of container storages.
 In order to download the platform images and copy them to your container registry behind a firewall, you first need to [install skopeo](https://github.com/containers/skopeo/blob/master/install.md){: external}.

-Before attempting these instructions, you need to have your IBM Blockchain Platform entitlement key and container registry user id and password available.
+Before attempting these instructions, you need to have your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric entitlement key and container registry user id and password available.
 After you purchase the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 You can then use this key to access the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images.

 Run the following set of commands to download the images and push them to your registry.